There are two types of currency on Patreon:

 |Total monthly earnings||$315 - $1575|

-Now, let’s talk about community.
 Take a look at the image below; as a creator, you start with a huge pool of people, these are all of the individuals who will find you and your work through word of mouth, industry events, online networks and platforms, press, and other opportunities.

 We know there are many steps taken between a person being a general audience member to a committed patron.
 Some creators are great at what we call “filling the funnel” — meaning, you have huge social followings, so it’s easy for you to send a lot of people to your Patreon page.
 Most will remain as audience members, fans, and followers.
-The more passionate ones will covert pretty easily to patrons, and because of the sheer amount of people sent through the funnel, you’ll soon see sustainable success.
+The more passionate ones will covert more easily to patrons, and because of the sheer amount of people sent through the funnel, you’ll soon see sustainable success.

 The other possibility is that you don’t have a massive following, but your audience is hyper-engaged and loyal, so the majority of them convert to patrons.
 They want to see you succeed, so they sign-up on the spot.